Education

 Key Findings:

-- Males were twice as likely as females to have completed an apprenticeship, trade certificate or diploma while females were somewhat more likely to have a college diploma in both Middlesex-London and Ontario (Fig. 2.26).
+Males (9.1%) were more than twice as likely as females (3.7%) to have completed an apprenticeship, trade certificate or diploma in Middlesex-London (Fig. 2.1.2).

 How this Indicator was Calculated: